Kerbas-ad-astra/Pathfinder-old/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

+0.9.10

+This update brings some quality of life improvements, bug fixes, and new uses for the Buckboards.
+It also provides support for Nils77's excellent Kerbal Planetary Base Systems.
+If you haven't seen KPBS, check it out!
+The design and art quality is simply stunning.

+Switchback
+- The attachment nodes now support symmetrical installation of parts.

+Buckboard 2000 & 3000
+- The Buckboard 2000 & 3000 can now be converted into an ore-powered generator.
+It consumes Ore to produce ElectricCharge.
+The generator can break down (unless you opt-out via Pathfinder's Settings screen), and it generates heat.
+It also benefits from the Pathfinder Geology Lab's Metallurgy research.
+In career mode, the generator conversion is available after you research Advanced Electrics.
+Thanks for the suggestion, Geschosskopf! :)

+Kerbal Planetary Base Systems
+- Added support for Kerbal Planetary Base Systems.
+While not as efficient as Pathfinder's modules due to their size, they can still contribute to your Pathfinder base, and still benefit from efficiency improvements created in the geology lab.
+  * The K&K Planetary Habitat MK2 can be used as part of Pathfinder's habitat wing.
+  * The K&K Planetary Laboratory can be used as part of Pathfinder's science wing.
+  * The K&K Planetary Greenhouse uses Pathfinder's greenhouse module code.
+  * The K&K Rocket Fuel tanks now hold a variety of different resources (and default to LiquidFuel/Oxidizer).

+Other
+- You can now access the Pathfinder Settings window from the application toolbar.
+- You can now dump resources in flight without having to switch templates.
+Click "Dump Resources" once, then again to confirm.
+- The airlocks on the inflatable modules have been offset to make it easier to enter the desired module.
+NOTE: due to space constraints the Casa now only has one inflatable airlock.
+A new version of the Casa is planned that won't break existing bases.

+Bug Fixes
+- The internal screens in the Ponderosa/Casa work better now.
+Click on a screen to select an image from your Screenshots folder.
+You can also enable random selection of images; currently the images will change once every 30 seconds if configured to do so, but a future update will let you configure the screen switch time.
+Thanks for the challenge, Kuzzter! :)
+- Fixed attachment nodes on all inflatable modules so that you can properly stack-mount the inflatable modules in the VAB/SPH.
+- Fixed a KIS issue with the Buckboard 3000 that prevented it from being carried properly.
+- Fixed a KIS issue with the Buckboard 2000 that prevented it from being carried properly.
+- Fixed a rare case where the drill modify window would lock up the game.

 0.9.9
 - Fixed an issue with USI-LS support where the Life Support template wasn't showing up.
 Also, added Dirt since there was enough room in the template.